Kunull/Blog/blog/2024-7-15-cyber-security-job-checklist.md

 ---

 In this post I have listed firms / companies that have Cyber Security positions.
-The goal is to assist during job appliactions as a check-list.
+The goal is to assist during job applications as a check-list.
 This list is not extensive and there might be ones I am missing.

 <!-- truncate -->